UoMResearchIT/r-shiny-course/courseNotes.md

 More flexible, but complex layout options are available (give examples)...

 Most common html tags have a builder function associated with them.
-So to add a paragraph of text to the app, we can pass another arguement to the `fluidPage()` function:
+So to add a paragraph of text to the app, we can pass another argument to the `fluidPage()` function:

 ```r